alexdroste/tableapp/README.md

 ### normal priority

+- [ ] redesign posting design
+  - [ ] "new entry"-dialogue in EntriesView should be minimized and open on click (like FB)
+  - [ ] input bar at bottom of viewport
 - [ ] windows: desktop-client prebuild script
 - [ ] desktop-client: option to mark entry as unread
 - [ ] option to add tag to entry -> "discussed in lecture"